hackclub/hackclub/meta/applications/yc_s15.md

 **How long have the founders known one another and how did you meet?
 Have any of the founders not met in person?**

+We've known each other since September 2014 (6 months) and met after a mutual friend introduced Zach, who had just won PennApps, the University of Pennsylvania's hackathon, to Jonathan, who was a former lead organizer of PennApps.

 **How far along are you?**

+We ran a pilot last semester with 25 schools and reached 1000 students, 35% of whom are female (2x national average) and 18% of whom are minorities in tech (3x national average).
+At MHacks V and PennApps X, the two largest collegiate hackathons with >1000 attendees from schools including Stanford, MIT, and Harvard, half of the winning teams were led by high school students, all of whom are part of their local hackEDU chapter.

 **If you've already started working on it, how long have you been working and how many lines of code (if applicable) have you written?**

+We've been working on hackEDU full-time for 5 months.

 **Which of the following best describes your progress?**